nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```
     This command should execute quickly writing `1242` records and should complete in less than 5 seconds.

 1. Return to the Morpheus terminal.
-Once the `Kafka Write` monitor has reported that `1242` messages has been written shutdown Morpheus with Cntrl-C. We can check the number of lines in the outut file:
+Once the `Kafka Write` monitor reports that `1242` messages have been written, shutdown Morpheus with Ctrl-C. We can check the number of lines in the output file:
     ```bash
     wc -l ${MORPHEUS_ROOT}/.tmp/val_kafka_abp-nvsmi-xgb.jsonlines
     ```